yaml/yaml-spec/spec/spec.md

 If a [document] is not terminated by a [document end marker] line, then the following [document] must begin with a [directives end marker] line.

-The stream format is intentionally "sloppy" to better support common use cases, such as stream concatenation.

 ```
 [#] l-any-document ::=
     l-directive-document